vwxyzjn/portwarden/README.md

 ## Usage of Portwarden Server (Setup Scheduled Backup)

 Make sure you have [Docker](https://docs.docker.com/install/) installed and ports 8000, 8081, 5000 unused.
-Then download https://github.com/vwxyzjn/portwarden/blob/master/k8s/docker-compose.build.yaml to a folder and run
+Then download https://github.com/vwxyzjn/portwarden/blob/master/k8s/docker-compose.build.yaml to a folder and **name the file `docker-compose.yaml`**  and run

 ```bash
 docker-compose up -d